AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 `set0` is an `IntSet` (a set of `Int`s).
 Internally, it is represented as an immutable tree.

-We can interact with it in the interpreter `ghci`:
+We can interact with it in the `ghci` interpreter:

 ```Haskell
 ghci> set0